BlankCanvasStudio/Spp/README.md

 There are a few files.
 I need to merge them and clear up the code base so I would use S++2.h but really I would read over them and take whichever you like best.
   There are some differences like row vs column major order matricies in each file for speed for different projects.

 Extra Functions:

-Tic and Toc.
-This replicates the tic and toc functions from tictoc R package.
+Tic and Toc: This replicates the tic and toc functions from tictoc R package.
 Call tic and pass string name as an argument.
-Call toc and the time since tic will

-    be printed along with the string name passed.
+Call toc and the time since tic will be printed along with the string name passed.
 Very helpful for opimization testing.
 May place into its own repo but feels a bit like a waste.

 Data Types: